Dobby233Liu/ps_xmplay/README.md

 Extremely duct-tapey PSF driver and maker kit for SpongeBob SquarePants: SuperSponge.
 Possibly applible to other games using the Jason Page XMPlay library.

-SBSPSS BigLump extractor included as a bonus.
+SBSPSS BigLump extractor and XM decompressor (based on DriverSoundTools) included as a bonus.

 > [!NOTE]
 > The following documentation is a best-effort attempt to describe my process.